Roastero/Openroast/docs/wiki/developers_building_a_distributable_pkg.md

 - As of Openroast 1.2, python 3.5 is the required version of python to build and run Openroast.
 This is because PyQt5, which is a python GUI application toolkit (specifically, a python wrapping over the Qt5 multi-platform GUI toolkit), is significantly easier to deal with in Python 3.5+.

 ---
-# Building the Openroast 1.2 app - Windows 10 - 64 bit
+# Building the Openroast 1.2 app - Windows 10 - 64 & 32 bit

 (The following instructions were developed for a fresh Windows 10 Pro install running in a Virtualbox VM with Ubuntu 14.04 as the host OS.)

 It is assumed that the operations herein are being performed on a fresh install of Windows 10.
 A fresh install will not have any of the dependencies required to build Openroast.
-These instructions, and the associated tools that are downloaded during the process, will guide the developer from a Win10 fresh install state, to a Win10 64-bit version of Openroast ready to distribute.
+These instructions, and the associated tools that are downloaded during the process, will guide the developer from a Win10 fresh install state, to a Win10 version of Openroast ready to distribute.

+The script creates a 64-bit or 32-bit build based on the operating system it is running on.
+To build a 64-bit version of the app, use a Win10 64-bit OS machine and follow the instructions below.
+To build a 32-bit version of the app, use a Win10 32-bit OS machine and follow the instructions below.

 ## 1. Starting from nothing - Setting up the development environment